Cecil Chao

-Cecil Chao Sze-Tsung (趙世曾; born 1936) is a Hong Kong billionaire who is the owner of Cheuk Nang (Holdings) Ltd.
+Cecil Chao Sze-Tsung (趙世曾; born September 27, 1936) is a Hong Kong billionaire who is the owner of Cheuk Nang (Holdings) Ltd, a Hong Kong-based property development and investment company, known for its focus on residential and commercial real estate projects in the region.

+The Chao family is a prominent shipping dynasty in Hong Kong, founded by Chao Tsong-yea in the mid-20th century.
 Chao is the last surviving of the four sons of Wuxi-born shipping tycoon Chao Tsong-yea and his wife Chao Nyi Ya-tsung.
 His elder brother Frank Chao Sze-bang died in 2001, and his younger brother George Chao Sze-kwong died in 2016.

-He claims to have dated with over 10,000 women.
+He claims to have dated over 10,000 women.
 He has three children by three of them: Wai Yiu (mother of Gigi Chao), Ying Ying (mother of Howard), and Terri Holladay (mother of Roman).

 In 2012, Chao gained international attention when he offered $65 million to any man who could convince his lesbian daughter, Gigi Chao, to marry him.
-Despite criticism, Cecil Chao remains unrepentant.
-In 2014 Chao increased the reward to $180 million.
+Despite criticism, Chao remained unrepentant.
+In 2014, Chao increased the reward to $180 million.
 Gigi responded publicly in an open letter printed in the South China Morning Post.
+He has since rescinded the offer publicly.